geetha-rangaswamaiah/kura/_posts/dev/2014-06-15-heater_demo.md

 ## Acquiring CloudClient

 The CloudService can manage multiple applications over a shared MQTT connection by treating each application as a client.
 The example code uses the "setCloudService" and "unsetCloudService" methods for referencing and releasing the CloudService.
 In the bundles activate method, the service reference in conjunction with a unique application ID can then be used to obtain a CloudClient.
-The relevant code is shown below (ommitted sections are denoted by ==OMMITTED==):
+The relevant code is shown below (omitted sections are denoted by ==OMMITTED==):

 ```java
 ==OMMITTED==